aresnasa/ai-infra-matrix/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) file for details.

 ## 🙋 Support & Feedback